-This means that about the time you need to draw from your life insurance policy to offset the income distributions that you can’t take from your investment without destroying your principle, your life insurance policy is no longer adding the value (this is due to the ever-increasing cost of the term insurance platform IUL is built upon).
+This means that about the time you need to draw from your life insurance policy to offset the income distributions that you can’t take from your investment without destroying your principle, your life insurance policy is no longer adding the value (this is due to the ever-increasing cost of the term insurance which is part of any IUL contract).

-Here’s an example of what could happen if you fund a life insurance policy at $3,010 per year for 40 years:
+Here’s an example of what could happen if you fund a Whole Life Policy vs Indexed Universal Life Policy with $3,010 per year for 40 years:

 At age 66 you need to pull $40,000 annually from your policy because of a market correction that has just occurred and you don’t want to down draw the principle you’ve saved outside of your policy.

 If your policy is an IUL and growth took place as illustrated using the maximum allowable rate over the past 40 years, then you have NO GUARANTEES that there will be any money to use from your policy!
 Even though you have paid in $117,000.